lextoumbourou/notes/public/permanent/3 perspectives of vectors.md

 title: 3 Perspectives of Vectors
 date: 2020-11-08 18:00
 tags:
-  - Math
-  - LinearAlgebra
+  - Linear Algebra
 ---

-[[3Blue1Brown]] says that there are 3 different perspectives for understanding vectors:
+There are 3 different perspectives for understanding vectors:

 * **Physicist**: they consider a vector to be an arrow pointing in space defined by  its length (called magnitude) and direction.
 This is often how students are first introduced to vectors in math classes.
         * Vectors from this perspective are written numerically by using the coordinates.
 In 2d space, the numbers should how far in the x-axis to travel and how far in the y-axis to draw the vector.